-If you don’t wear green on St. Patrick’s Day you might get pinched.
-Although pinching is not appropriate in workplace environments, this team building activity is… and it will spark some joy on your team too.
+If you don’t wear green on St Patrick’s Day you might get pinched.
+Although pinching is not appropriate in workplace environments, this team-building activity is.
+Moreover, it will spark some joy on your team too.

-Pinching isn’t the only thing associated with St. Patrick’s Day; so are four-leaf clovers.
+However, pinching isn’t the only thing associated with St Patrick’s Day; so are four-leaf clovers.
 I've also considered four-leaf clovers to be lucky but I recently heard that the leaves of four-leaf clovers stand for faith, hope, love, and luck.

 Each person on your team brings unique and special gifts with them.
-In this St. Patrick’s Day team building activity, you will honor each person and let them know why you feel "lucky" to have them on your team.
+Above all, St Patrick’s Day team building activity, you will honor each person and let them know why you feel "lucky" to have them on your team.

 About the Author: Leigh Ann Rodgers, Founder of Better Teams and Forward, is an IAF Certified Professional Facilitator with 20 years of experience in the human development field.
 Leigh Ann is a skilled meeting facilitator, trainer, and coach working across the globe to help leaders cultivate teams that are happy and high-performing.